 4. How to make a public interest disclosure

-4.1 Who can you make your PID to?
+4.1 Who can accept your public interest disclosure?

 • IBAC or an IBAC officer